Home • 01/30/2025

 1. Soak Your Banana Peels

-After you eat a banana, drop the peels you would normally discard into a large bowl of water.
+After eating a banana, drop the peels you would typically discard into a large water bowl.
 This step is the first of a few simple pieces of your banana water for plants.
 Depending on the size of your bowl, you can add several banana peels.
-You want to pour enough water in the bowl to completely cover the peels, as well as a bit extra so you have plenty of water to allow the peels to marinate.
+You want to pour enough water in the bowl to cover the peels completely, plus a bit extra so you have plenty of water to allow the peels to marinate.

 Ensure you cover the mixture whenever you put it away.
 By covering the bowl of water, you can prevent mold from forming on the banana peels.
 You’ll want to keep your mixture covered for a few days, as this will allow the nutrients from the bananas to seep into the water.
 Over time, you’ll have a nutrient-dense mixture to pour onto your plants.